greenpeace/gpes-test-visualisations/README.md

 If you need to **test your visualisations in other sites** or pages you can add more layouts to this repository.
 Just:

-- [Fork this repository](https://help.github.com/articles/fork-a-repo/) and clone your copy to your computer.
+- [Fork this repository](https://help.github.com/articles/fork-a-repo/) and [clone](https://help.github.com/articles/cloning-a-repository/) from your copy to your computer.
 - Add your html template inside the `_layouts` folder, just like the other ones.
-(I've obtained the html templates using the command `wget` with an example url from each site)
+(I've obtained the html templates in this site using the command `wget` with an example url from each site)
 - Insert the code bellow in the template (in the place you want the interactive visualisation to show).

 ```html